 The Hague System of international registrations of industrial designs is applicable among the countries party to the Hague Agreement1.
 Each contracting party to the Geneva Act is required to comply with the provisions of the Paris Convention for the Protection of Industrial Property which concern industrial designs2.
 The Act is administered by the International Bureau of the World Intellectual Property Organisation (WIPO)3.
-The Hague system allows the owner of an industrial design to have his design protected in several countries by filing a single application with the International Bureau of WIPO, in one language, with one set of fees
+The Hague system allows the owner of an industrial design to have his design protected in several countries by filing a single application with the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234